axonivy-market/pattern-demos/pattern-demos-product/README.md

 - **Validation**: Ensures user input is correct by checking required fields, valid values, and field combinations.
 - **ZIP**: This demo shows an example of how to use the zip feature.
 - **PDFViewer**: This demo shows how to upload and view PDF file.
+- **Waiting Event**: This demo shows how to interrupt a process execution and continue when an external event to occur.

 ## Demo